UuqV/pagerduty-event-stream/README.md

 ### PagerDuty Event Stream

 This repository provides a docker composition to stream events, aggregate them, and send meaningful alerts to PagerDuty (or any other client API).
+It leverages Apache Kafka for the event stream and Apache Flink for aggregation.

 ### Getting Started